sanjidsalam/oak-sre-interview-task/README.md

 Feel free to organise your code as best you see fit.

-If you'd prefer to write in Javascript, there's some boilerplate code for you in the `/js` directory, or if Python's your thing, head to `/python`.
+If you'd prefer to write in Javascript, there's some boilerplate code for you in the `/js` directory, if Python's your thing, head to `/python`, or if you prefer shell `/sh`.

 ## Testing